AkadenTK/Buffed/README.md

 This addon also defaults to collapsing multiple buffs of the same type into one icon, with a counter.
 I plan on having a setting to disable this.

+With an option turned on, the user can right-click a buff icon to cancel it.
+This option is off by default, but can be found in ./data/settings.xml under "right_click_cancel"

 ### Commands:

 | Command | Action |